 Sponsored by RM Results

-e-Assessment Innovation Award.
 Continuous innovation in developing RM Assessor, the world’s most widely used high stakes e-marking platform, is at the heart of our business, making this award the natural choice for us.
-We look forward to the awards and to hearing about the exciting innovations that are being made at this critical time in education."
+We look forward to the awards and to hearing about the exciting innovations shortlisted this year".

 Melanie Thomson, Head of Marketing, RM Results